mouricedevs/gifted-sessions/README.md

 npm start
 ```

+After completing the process and exiting Termux anytime you want to get another session ID just:

+`cd gifted-sessions`

+then:

+`node gifted.js`

+or simply:

+`npm start`

+*NB:*
+Works for All Secktor-Based/A-17 Based/ Whiskeysockets Bailey's Bots
 - Thanks for Using This Tool
 - You can customise it according to your needs but don't forget to give credits.